Positional $\omega$-regular languages: Conclusions

 Also, a key ingredient in our proof is the use of "history-deterministic" automata, in particular, a generalisation of the minimisation algorithm for "history-deterministic" "coB\"uchi automata" introduced by Abu Radi and Kupferman~\cite{AK22MinimizingGFG}.
 We see this fact as further evidence that "history-deterministic" automata provide canonicity properties.

 In fact, we can derive actual concrete statements about the minimisation of automata from our results:

-\begin{proposition} Deterministic (resp. "history-deterministic") parity automata "recognising" "bipositional" languages can be minimised in polynomial time. \end{proposition} \begin{proof} A necessary condition for a language $L$ to be "bipositional" is that it must be recognised by a "parity automaton on top" of the "automaton of residuals" (Theorem~\ref{th-p4-bi:bipositional}).
-It turns out that such an automaton can be computed in polynomial time. \end{proof}
+\begin{proposition} Given a "deterministic parity automata" "recognising" a "bipositional" language $L$, we can compute in polynomial time the size of a minimal deterministic (resp. "history-deterministic") parity automata for $L$. \end{proposition} \begin{proof} A necessary condition for a language $L$ to be "bipositional" is that it must be recognised by a "parity automaton on top" of the "automaton of residuals" (Theorem~\ref{th-bi:bipositional}).
+Therefore, a minimal "deterministic" or "HD" automaton for $L$ will have as many states as "residuals" of the language.
+To compute the number of "residuals" of the language, it suffices to determine the number of equivalence classes of states recognising the same language in the input deterministic automaton.
+For this, it suffices to do an equivalence check for each pair of states, and each of them takes polynomial time~\cite{ClarkeDK93Unified}. \end{proof}

-\begin{proposition} Deterministic (resp. "history-deterministic") "B\"uchi@@aut" and "coB\"uchi automata" "recognising" "positional" languages can be minimised in polynomial time. \end{proposition} \begin{proof} In the case of "B\"uchi automata", a "positional" language can be "recognised" by the "automaton of residuals" (Propositions~\ref{prop-p4-warm:char-Buchi-all}), which is necessary minimal amongst "history-deterministic" automata.
+\begin{proposition} Deterministic (resp. "history-deterministic") "B\"uchi@@aut" and "coB\"uchi automata" "recognising" "positional" languages can be minimised in polynomial time. \end{proposition} \begin{proof} In the case of "B\"uchi automata", a "positional" language can be "recognised" by the "automaton of residuals" (Propositions~\ref{prop-warm:char-Buchi-all}), which is necessarily minimal amongst "history-deterministic" automata.

-In the case of "coB\"uchi automata", we obtained that the minimal "history-deterministic" automaton of Abu Radi and Kupferman, computable in polynomial time, can be taken "deterministic" for "positional" languages (Section~\ref{subsec-p4-warm:coBuchi}). \end{proof}
+In the case of "coB\"uchi automata", we obtained that the minimal "history-deterministic" automaton of Abu Radi and Kupferman, computable in polynomial time, can be taken "deterministic" for "positional" languages (Section~\ref{subsec-warm:coBuchi}). \end{proof}

 We conjecture that our methods may lead to similar results in the more general case of "parity automata", and that minimal automata for "positional" languages can be obtained just by merging states of "signature automata".